jcolag/entropy-arbitrage/2022-11-10-neutral-zone.md

  > **DATA**: Actually, the process of cryonics was never more than a fad, and did not continue much beyond the mid-twenty first century.

-Unless things change significantly, I would have to call this episode wildly optimistic about the state of [cryonics](https://en.wikipedia.org/wiki/Cryonics#History).
+Unless things change significantly, I would have to call this episode wildly optimistic about the state of {% wiki Cryonics#History|cryonics|en %}.
 The total number of customers probably doesn't exceed two thousand people, with fewer than five hundred bodies currently preserved.
 I'd hardly call that a fad, though *marketing* it became a mild fad in the 1980s.
 And it honestly "did not continue much beyond the" first freezing in 1967.

 That said, as always, *Star Trek*'s history may differ substantially, on occasion.
-Cryonics companies on their Earth might have surpassed [Dunbar's Number](https://en.wikipedia.org/wiki/Dunbar%27s_number) by order's of magnitude, especially depending on how something like the Eugenics Wars shook out.
+Cryonics companies on their Earth might have surpassed {% wiki Dunbar%27s_number|Dunbar's Number|en %} by order's of magnitude, especially depending on how something like the Eugenics Wars shook out.

  > **DATA**: I believe he means television, sir.
 That particular form of entertainment did not last much beyond the year two thousand, forty.